-In 2022, the DCSA is capped at \$1,700 for highly compensated employees.
-The IRS set the salary for 2022 as \$130,000 or greater.
+In 2023, the DCSA is capped at \$1,600 for highly compensated employees.
+For 2023, the IRC defines highly compensated employees as those who earned \$135,000 or more in calendar year 2022.
 The cap is subject to adjustment during the year if PEBA's DCSA does not meet the federal average benefit test.
 The test is designed to ensure that highly compensated employees do not receive a benefit that is out of proportion with the benefit received by other employees.